alimkulovmarsel0-cloud/spaceshooting/README.md

 | **RUNNING** | 1 | Standard combat phase. | Player Movement/Shooting, Enemy/Boss Movement/Shooting, Collision Checks. |
 | **BOSS\_ENGAGE** | 3 | Transition state when the Boss spawns. | **Only** Boss Descent Movement.
 All player/enemy actions are paused. |
 | **GAME\_OVER** | 2 | End state after the player is hit. | Drawing 'GAME OVER' message.
 (All game action is blocked.) |

+---

+## 🎯 Gameplay Mechanics

+* Score 1 point for every regular enemy destroyed.
+* Upon reaching **15 points**, the game transitions to the **BOSS\_ENGAGE** state.
+* Hitting the Boss reduces its health.
+Defeating the Boss awards bonus points and resets the state to **RUNNING** with regular enemies.
+* Collision with any enemy (or boss projectile) results in **Game Over**.

+## 🤝 Contributing

+Contributions are welcome!
+Feel free to open issues or submit pull requests for feature improvements, bug fixes, or better graphics.

+## 📜 License

+This project is licensed under the MIT License - see the LICENSE.md file for details.